 The FAC should be established at a location that is convenient and comfortable for all FAC clients.
 The FAC should be close enough to the incident site to allow response and recovery personnel to travel between the site, the FAC, and other affiliated locations (i.e., morgue, Medical Examiner/coroner's office, and medical treatment facilities), but far enough from the site that FAC clients do not have exposure or ready access to the incident site.
 Ensure that there is enough space at the FAC to support security and access to communications, catering, and private meeting rooms.
-Ensure that there are multiple exterior ingress/egress points and, that the facility is in compliance with the Americans with Disabilities Act.
+Ensure that there are multiple exterior ingress/egress points and, that the facility complies with the Americans with Disabilities Act.
+Goochland County Public Schools has created supporting resources to aid them in the event of a mass casualty school incident.